Gary Johnson 2016 presidential campaign: Libertarian primaries

 The Libertarian Party conducted presidential primaries in only a few states.
 All delegates to the Libertarian National Convention were unpledged, meaning that they could vote for the candidate of their choice.
 In pre-nomination preference polls conducted by state Libertarian Parties, Johnson won first place in most states preceding the Libertarian National Convention at the end of May.

 Of the states which conducted a non-binding Libertarian presidential primary, Johnson won in North Carolina, Nebraska, and in the Minnesota caucuses.
 Due to early deadlines, he was not on the ballot in Missouri, where 'Uncommitted' received the most votes.

 General election

 In late September 2016, Johnson's support was placed at 8.6% by the RealClearPolitics average of presidential polls and at 7.9% by the FiveThirtyEight polls-only forecasting model.
-Johnson's highest polling nationally to date has been 13 percent against Clinton and Trump.
+However, by election day Johnson's support was down to 4.7% on the RealClearPolitics average and 4.8% on FiveThirtyEight.
+Johnson's highest polling nationally in an individual poll was 13 percent against Clinton and Trump.

 A Washington Post–SurveyMonkey 50-state poll was conducted online between August 9 and September 1 found that Gary Johnson was polling at 10% or higher in 42 states, and at 15% or higher in 15 states (Johnson received 25% in his home state of New Mexico and 23% in Utah).

 A poll conducted in mid-August by the Pew Research Center found that Johnson was supported by about 10% of registered voters.
 Of Johnson supporters, more than 60% identified as independent and more than 70% were younger than fifty years old.
 Johnson's supporters were evenly divided between men and women.